vuestorefront/storefront-ui/docs/component-rules.md

 6. Add component-specific SCSS variables on top of the component SCSS file.
 Try to use global SCSS vars inside them for common properties like primary/secondary colors etc. Naming convention for vars is like in BEM: `$component__block--modifier-property` - for example `$banner__title--primary-color: $c-primary`
 7. Properties that may broke the design in future changes shouldn't be customizable via SCSS properties.
 A safe set of properties to customize are: `font-size`, `text-align`, `color`, `background-color`, `background-image`, `padding` (not always), `margin` (not always), `text-transform`, `font-weight`, `font-family`, `background-size`, X and Y justification wuth `align-content` and `align-items`(not always)
 8. Provide CSS modifiers for most common modifications.
+9. Don't use any outer positioning for components (like outer margins).
+The way they're positioned in layout should be determined in outer env.

 Below we can see an example of properly styled component with all rules applied:
 ```sss